 - Remember that diets can get complicated.
 A nutrition adviser can help you get the best results.

-The Rumen8 Feed Companion provides a printed summary of typical nutritional values of the most common feeds used for feeding Australian dairy cows.
-It covers commodity feeds such as cereal grains, protein meals and by products, as well as grazed and conserved pastures and other forages.
-A total of over 160 feeds are included in this manual.
+The Rumen8 Feed Companion Manual (PDF, 1MB) provides a summary of typical nutritional values of the most common feeds used for Australian dairy cows.
+It covers over 160 feeds including cereal grains, protein meals and by products, as well as grazed and conserved pastures and other forages

 Getting the diet right (PDF, 274KB)